 Will UFC 197 break the previous UFC PPV records?

 UFC 100 came in at 1.6 million buys, UFC 116 1.116, while UFC 158, 168 & 193, 1.1 million.
-There is no official numbers for the UFC 194 card where Conor McGregor dethroned the UFC’s only ever featherweight champion Jose Aldo Junior.
+There are no official numbers for the UFC 194 card where Conor McGregor dethroned the UFC’s only ever featherweight champion, Jose Aldo Junior.
 One would imagine that the card was no doubt also huge in PPV buys.
 But until we see those finalised numbers we can only guess.
-McGregor’s UFC 189 bout against Chad Mendes came in around the 1 million mark and you would imagine his title unification was significantly higher.
+McGregor’s UFC 189 bout against Chad Mendes came in around the 1 million marks and you would imagine his title unification was significantly higher.

 How much is Conor McGregor making?